Conduct Your Choir with Confidence

 Mandy founded Dunfermline Junior Chorus in 2005.
 The organisation has gone from strength to strength and now has four choirs and a membership of more than 140 young people aged 6 to 18 years.
 Members of DJC have experienced the thrill of performing in Carnegie Hall, New York, the Royal Festival Hall, London and the Royal Concert Hall, Glasgow.

-Mandy works enthusiastically at regional, national and international level to further the cause of music making.
-She is Chair of The Scottish Assoc. for Music Education; Visiting assessor and Marker for The Scottish Qualifications Authority; Administrator of The Fife Festival of Music, Musical Director of Dunfermline Choral Union and Artistic Director of Dunfermline Junior Chorus.
+Mandy works enthusiastically at the regional, national and international level to further the cause of music making.
+She is Depute Principal Assessor of Higher Music for the the Scottish Qualifications Authority; Administrator of The Fife Festival of Music, Musical Director of Dunfermline Choral Union and Artistic Director of Dunfermline Junior Chorus.
 In 2012 she started a choir in a high security men’s prison and this has proved to be particularly meaningful and successful for all involved.